 Another way to guarantee that you will see Moraine Lake is by booking an organized tour or utilizing the Banff Hop on Hop Off Bus.
 Tour operators have access to park at Moraine Lake.

-Radventures offers small group (max 14 guests) guided tours, starting and ending with hotel pick up in Banff, with local interpretation and an amazing guide on hand to answer questions.
-Enjoy complimentary hot drinks, see the best spots at Moraine Lake to view the sunrise, and get our guests set up for sunrise photos (as their guiding team has photography training).
+Radventures offers guided tours for small groups (max 14 guests), starting and ending with hotel pick up in Banff, with local interpretation and an amazing guide on hand to answer questions.
+Enjoy complimentary hot drinks, see the best spots at Moraine Lake to view the sunrise, and get set up for sunrise photos (as their guiding team has photography training).
 After guests can get an optional hot cafe breakfast at Trailhead Cafe, before heading to Lake Louise, where you get front-of-the-line access to canoe rentals (something unique to only a Radventures tour).
 Book that tour here.

 Sunrise Shuttle to Moraine Lake

-Moraine Lake Bus Company offers sunrise shuttles to Moraine Lake.
-This is a point-to-point shuttle service and is solely a bus transport, not a guided tour.
+Moraine Lake Bus Company is a local family-run company that emerged last summer as one of the top operators of sunrise shuttles to Moraine Lake.
+This point-to-point shuttle service is solely bus transport, not a guided tour.
+They run sunrise shuttles every day in the summer and are one of our favorite companies in the Bow Valley.

 Hike To Moraine Lake Via the Paradise Valley Trail